Coastal Vascular Center - Logo

 These symptoms require immediate medical attention.
 A pulmonary embolism is a health emergency.
 Unfortunately, many people don’t have any symptoms of DVT or they may ignore symptoms thinking that the pain is due to something else, something minor.
 Anyone with risk factors for the condition should not ignore even the slightest symptoms that could point to DVT.

-If your doctor suspects the possibility of DVT, they will order certain diagnostic tests such as:
+If your doctor suspects DVT, they may recommend:

-• Venogram (typically ordered if the ultrasound proves inconclusive)
+• Venogram (used if ultrasound results are inconclusive)

 Tips to Reduce the Risk for DVT